tapdata/tapdata-docs/docs/pipeline-tutorial/mysql-to-redis.md

 ## Result Verification

-Based on the task settings, Tapdata will sync data from the **customer** table in source MySQL to Redis in real-time, storing it as a string type.
+Based on the task settings, TapData will sync data from the **customer** table in source MySQL to Redis in real-time, storing it as a string type.

 In MySQL, we randomly query a record with id `879f660510764c4ea4127447e7ca44b8`: